 Cesarean Birth: What about the Baby?

-Two weeks ago I received two babies—a beautiful girl, and a few days later, a boy.
-Here in our small town there were a total of five babies born that week, the two I was honored to receive in their family homes, and three born in the hospital.
+Two weeks ago I received two babies—a beautiful girl and, a few days later, a boy.
+Here in our small town a total of five babies were born that week, the two I was honored to receive in their family homes and three born in the hospital.

 The three hospital-born babies are still in neonatal intensive care.
 All three were given antibiotics.
 All three have suffered separation from mother.
 All three were delivered by cesarean.
 It was a rough week.